More About Carrie

 Carrie lives in Western Massachusetts with her husband and newborn son.
 She enjoys cooking tasty, nutritious meals and staying active with her dogs.

 More About Andrea

 Andrea began her career with an Associates Degree in Business Administration from Holyoke Community College and obtained her Bachelor of Science Degree in Human Nutrition from the University of Massachusetts Amherst.
 She then went on to complete the University's accredited Dietetic Internship and gained valuable experience working with WestMass ElderCare, Inc., Mercy Medical Center and the Hampden-Wilbraham School District.

 Andrea has worked with Big Y since 2006 and became the second Registered Dietitian for the Living Well Eating Smart program in 2009.
 She is registered as a Dietitian through the American Dietetic Association, licensed as a dietitian for the Commonwealth of Massachusetts and member of the Massachusetts Dietetic Association.
 She has also worked as Research Assistant for Baystate Health in Springfield, MA looking at the effectiveness of Maudsley Therapy for treating eating disorders in the pediatric population.

 She has a love for all foods (from pomegranates to chocolate!) and truly believes moderation and variety is key in a healthy meal plan.
-During her free time she enjoys cooking and baking healthy treats; being active by biking, kayaking, hiking and doing pilates; and spending time as a family with her new baby boy.
+During her free time she enjoys cooking and baking healthy treats; being active by biking, kayaking, hiking and doing pilates; and spending time as a family with her son.

 Interested in becoming a registered dietitian nutritionist?